-- 22. In case of rejection of a claim for refund, on account of any reason other than the ineligibility of credit, the process described in para 20 and 21 above shall be followed with the only difference that there shall be no proceedings for recovery of ineligible ITC under section 73 or section 74, as the case may be. - 23.
-Consider an example where against a refund claim of unutilized/accumulated ITC of Rs.100/-, only Rs.80/- is sanctioned (Rs.15/- is rejected on account of ineligible ITC and Rs.5/- is rejected on account of any other reason).
-As stated above, a show cause notice, in FORM GST RFD-08 shall have to be issued to the applicant, requiring him to show cause as to why the refund claim amounting to Rs.20/-should not be rejected under the relevant provisions of the law and why the ineligible ITC of Rs.
-15/- should not be recovered under section 73 or section 74, as the case may be, with interest and penalty, if any.
-If the said notice is decided against the applicant, Rs.
-15/-, along with interest and penalty, if any, shall be entered by the officer in the electronic liability register of the applicant through issuance of FORM GST DRC-07.
-Further, Rs.
-20/- would be re-credited through FORM GST PMT-03 only after the receipt of an undertaking from the applicant to the effect that he shall not file an appeal or in case he files an appeal, the same is finally decided against the applicant. - 24.
-Continuing with the above example, further assume that the applicant files an appeal against this order and the appellate authority decides wholly in the applicant's favour.
-It is hereby clarified in such a case the petitioner would file a fresh refund claim for the said amount of Rs.
-20/- under the option of claiming refund "On Account of Assessment/Provisional Assessment/Appeal/ Any other order".
-Application for refund of integrated tax paid on export of services and supplies made to a Special Economic Zone developer or a Special Economic Zone unit - 25.
-It has been represented that while filing the return in FORM GSTR-3B for a given tax period, certain registered persons committed errors in declaring the export of services on payment of integrated tax or zero-rated supplies made to a Special Economic Zone developer or a Special Economic Zone unit on payment of integrated tax.
+22. In case of rejection of a claim for refund, on account of any reason other than the ineligibility of credit, the process described in para 20 and 21 above shall be followed with the only difference that there shall be no proceedings for the recovery of ineligible ITC under section 73 or section 74, as the case may be.

+23. Consider an example where against a refund claim of unutilized/accumulated ITC of ₹ 100/-, only ₹ 80/- is sanctioned (₹ 15/- is rejected on account of ineligible ITC and ₹ 5/- is rejected on account of any other reason).
+As stated above, a show cause notice, in FORM GST

+RFD-08 shall have to be issued to the applicant, requiring him to show cause as to why the refund claim amounting to \gtrless 20/-should not be rejected under the relevant provisions of the law and why the ineligible ITC of \gtrless 15/- should not be recovered under section 73 or section 74, as the case may be, with interest and penalty, if any.
+If the said notice is decided against the applicant, \gtrless 15/-, along with interest and penalty, if any, shall be entered by the officer in the electronic liability register of the applicant through issuance of FORM GST DRC-07.
+Further, \gtrless 20/- would be re-credited through FORM GST PMT-03 only after the receipt of an undertaking from the applicant to the effect that he shall not file an appeal or in case he files an appeal, the same is finally decided against the applicant.

+24. Continuing with the above example, assume that the applicant files an appeal against this order and the Appellate Authority decides wholly in the applicant's favour.
+It is hereby clarified in such a case the petitioner would file a fresh refund claim for the said amount of ₹ 20 under the option of claiming refund "On Account of Assessment/Provisional Assessment/Appeal/ Any other order".

+25. It has been represented that while filing the return in FORM GSTR-3B for a given tax period, certain registered persons committed errors in declaring the export of services on payment of integrated tax or zero-rated supplies made to a Special Economic Zone developer or a Special Economic Zone unit on payment of integrated tax.
 They have shown such supplies in the Table under column 3.1(a) instead of showing them in column 3.1(b) of FORM GSTR-3B whilst they have shown the correct details in Table 6A or 6B of FORM GSTR-1 for the relevant tax period and duly discharged their tax liabilities.
 Such registered persons were earlier unable to file the refund application in FORM GST RFD-01A for refund of integrated tax paid on the export of services or on supplies made to a SEZ developer or a SEZ unit on the GST common portal because of an in-built validation check in the system which restricted the refund amount claimed (integrated tax/cess) to the amount of integrated tax/cess mentioned under column 3.1(b) of FORM GSTR-3B (zero rated supplies) filed for the corresponding tax period.